devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step2.md

+Please change the folder to &#39;httprestserver&#39;.

+`cd httprestserver`{{execute T1}}

+Use the following devon command to build the Java project.

+`devon mvn clean install`{{execute T1}}

+The maven command 'clean' will clear the target directory beforehand.

 Now you have to open another terminal.
-Click on the cd command twice and you will change to &#39;devonfw/workspaces/main/httprestserver/server/devonfw/workspaces/main/httprestserver/server&#39; in terminal 2 automatically.
+Click on the cd command twice and you will change to &#39;devonfw/workspaces/main/devonfw/workspaces/main/httprestserver/server&#39; in terminal 2 automatically.
 The first click will open a new terminal and the second one will change the directory.
 Alternatively you can click on the &#39;+&#39;, choose the option &#39;Open New Terminal&#39; and run the cd command afterwards.

-`cd devonfw/workspaces/main/httprestserver/server/devonfw/workspaces/main/httprestserver/server`{{execute T2}}
+`cd devonfw/workspaces/main/devonfw/workspaces/main/httprestserver/server`{{execute T2}}

 Start the server in terminal 2 by running the 'maven' command 'mvn spring-boot:run'.